omarfawzi/Restful-API-Starter/README.md

 - MYSQL 8

 # Commands
-- `make up` to start the container and services
+- `make rebuild` to rebuild and start services.
 - `make swagger-ui` to see the open api specs

 Feel free to contribute.